 Bethany will not ask individuals to provide a unique identifier that has been assigned by another organisation to obtain a service unless that is required by law or is directly related to the service.

 Much of the information Bethany holds about you is stored electronically in secure data bases and servers which are located within Australia.
-For information that is stored overseas such as survey results or measurement tools which help with goal planning, we will either gain your consent or use de-identified information.
-Bethany will ensure any overseas software providers have security measures in place which are equivalent to Australia’s privacy laws.
+However, where our software or service providers are located or store data located outside of Australia, we will ensure these software providers have privacy protections in place which are substantially similar to Australian privacy laws.

 Use of online platforms for video consultations